DumbCoconut/DEVOPS_Project/README.md

 any kind of heuristic behind it, so it might be way off sometimes

-- One server with multiple clients accessing to the storage at the same time, thought: a) the server uses RMI registry, so a new thread should be created for each new client and b) the storage uses a concurrent hashmap from <a href="https://github.com/google/guava">Guava</a> so everything _should_ be thread-safe.
+- One server with multiple clients accessing to the storage at the same time, thought: a) the server uses RMI registry, so a new thread should be created for each new client and b) the storage uses synchronized methods and a concurrent hashmap from <a href="https://github.com/google/guava">Guava</a> so everything _should_ be thread-safe.

 ## What could be improved